datatrail-jhu/00_intro/scripts/03_other_accounts_script.md

 Here, now that you have a Google account, we will be getting all the other accounts you'll need to do data science set up.

 First up is Linked In, which is a social networking site for employment.
 Think of it as Facebook for getting a job.
-It allows you to put your qualifications online, sort of like an online resum.
-It also has a space where you can look for jobs and puts you in contact with employers.
+It allows you to put your qualifications online, sort of like an online résumé.
+It also has a space where you can look for jobs and can put you in contact with employers.
 Don't worry about the details now.
 Through this program, you will have the chance to set up your LinkedIn gradually.
 For right now, we're just worried about getting this account set up.

 To begin set up, you'll go to the web address bar in your Chrome browser.